curvenote/docs/getting-started/create-a-site.md

 ## Quick Checklist

 - Have a Curvenote account & CLI installed
-- Access or create a site (web admin)
+- Access to create a site (web admin)
 - Configure your project (curvenote.yml)
 - Organize local content (if using Git/GitHub)
 - Add metadata to each file